Ask the Expert: Do I Need An Architect?

 Question: Do I need an architect to design my custom home (even if I have sketched my floor plan myself as well as how I’d like the exterior to look)?

 Brian: The short answer is no. But you will need a complete set of scalable construction documents to build, including floorplans, a roof plan, a foundation plan, a site plan, window and door schedules, and at a minimum – the exterior elevations.
-There are designers (non-certified architects) who can work with you to produce this set of construction documents.
+There are designers (non-certified architects) who can work with you in the design process to produce this set of construction documents.
 You can also purchase a plan that includes a complete set of construction documents.

-• Use and circulation of the space.
+- Use and circulation of the space.
 We’ve seen rooms that are too small or too big based on their intended use.
 It’s important to consider whether the rooms account for circulation, furniture, the number of people using the space, and even maximizing sunlight in the spaces.

-• The selection of materials.
+- The selection of materials.
 The design must consider the maintenance of materials and the overall durability, longevity, and even strategic placement of premium materials to be efficient with costs.
 Balancing maintenance and aesthetics with the cost is an art that professionals learn to use well.

 Architectural Plans From Out of State